 Take the excellent advice from Ed Weathers in What to Put in your 500-word Essay: Be YOU.
 You are original, so blending in with a hundred other applicants who Googled the same Eleanor Roosevelt quote is not a good strategy.

 By the way, that quote story is a real-life example.
 I once read scholarship essays with “future” in the essay subject and a full 30% of the applicants opened with the same quote.
 By the time I had read the seventh one, I had lost my sense of humor about the situation.

 College essay writing can be a BEAR, no doubt about it.
-(Annoying, eh?
-Consider it a lesson in how painful some of this offbeat stuff can be for essay readers.)
-However, a well-written essay, one which gives the reader a sense of the true you, in all of your original wonderfulness, is a joy to read.
+(Annoyed yet?
+Consider how painful some of this stuff can be for essay readers.)
+A well-written essay, one which gives the reader a sense of the true you, in all of your original wonderfulness, is a joy to read.

 More on College Essay Writing: